cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 I do not care how.
 ```

-We will use cloud foundry to create a service broker that is running in the cloud!
+We will use Cloud Foundry to create a service broker that is running in the cloud!

-Change directory into the cf/service-broker directory
+Change directory into the cf/service-broker directory:

 ```
 cd ~/cf/service-broker